-RED-S, or Relative Energy Deficiency in Sport, is a condition characterised by insufficient energy intake to meet the body's demands during exercise and essential daily functions like growth, respiration, and digestion.
+REDs, or Relative Energy Deficiency in Sport, occurs when your body doesn’t get enough energy from food to fuel both the demands of exercise and essential daily functions like breathing, digestion, and repairing tissues.

 Who is at risk?